 PTSD Counselor and Trauma Therapist

-I could give you the current DSM-V definition but if you have been reading anything at all about PTSD you have already read it and you are still not positive that you meet the criteria for PTSD.
+I could give you the current DSM-V definition but if you have been reading anything at all about PTSD therapy you have already read it and you are still not positive that you meet the criteria for the condition and PTSD counseling.
 Don’t worry you are not alone!
 So I will attempt to make the criteria itself understandable.
-While doing so I will take some license in expanding the definition to encompass my experience of PTSD.
+While doing so I will take some license in expanding the definition to encompass my experience of PTSD and find out if you endeed need PTSD counseling.

 My definition is broader than the one in the DSM-V. The reason I am doing this is that I have found that PTSD is rarely diagnosed in clients that meet other mental health disorder criteria.
 You are more likely to be diagnosed with depression or anxiety or borderline personality disorder than PTSD, despite the fact that PTSD is driving these mental health issues in individuals with a history of trauma.
 My experience is that it goes undiagnosed more times than not.